Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_app/android_user_guide.rst

     :align: center
     :width: 25%

-Once the cursor is aligned with a barrier point, a information box will appear at the bottom of the screen.
+Once the cursor is aligned with a barrier point, an information box will appear at the bottom of the screen.
 This box displays the barrier ID, structure type, and passability status, along with an ‘ASSESS THIS FEATURE’ button.

 Tapping the ‘ASSESS THIS FEATURE’ button opens a form that allows you to assess the selected feature.
 For detailed instructions on completing an assessment, see the next section :ref:`Assessing Barriers <assessing-barriers-android>`.